markopuch/tesis/README.md

 # Beach Cleaner Robot - Autonomous Mobile Robot Development

 This repository contains code and instructions for the development of an autonomous mobile beach cleaner robot.
 The robot is designed to clean beaches and is controlled using a Raspberry Pi 3.
-The software stack is built on the ROS Kinetic distribution, but could be use on any distro.
+The software stack is built on the ROS Kinetic distribution.

 ## STATUS:
 the rosserial is in conflict when you set up all the sensors.
 I don't know yet where and when I made that conflict.
 I think it is the uart configuration.